Jus-tiine/CTDS/README.md

 The exponential growth of online platforms has increased the need for effective filtering mechanisms to help users navigate the overwhelming amount of news articles.
 Personalized recommendation systems address this by suggesting relevant content based on user interests and behaviors.

 This project evaluates the following approaches to recommendation:
-- **Frequent Pattern-based Recommendations**: Identifies common patterns in article combinations using algorithms like A-Priori and PC-Y.
+- **Frequent Items-based Recommendations**: Identifies common patterns in article combinations using algorithms like A-Priori and PC-Y.
 - **Content-based Recommendations**: Leverages text features from news articles using clustering methods and the BERT model.
 - **Reinforcement Learning**: Applies DeepQ learning to dynamically adapt recommendations based on user feedback.